-UK estimates for hepatitis C prevalence are low (around 0.5%), but the infection is more common in other parts of the world and among UK residents exposed in those countries.
-Prevalence among drug users may be as high as 50-80%.
+UK estimates for hepatitis C prevalence are low, around 0.2%, but it is more common in other parts of the world and among UK residents exposed in those countries.
+Prevalence among patients with a history of injecting drug use may be as high as 50-80%.

-4. Transmission
+4. Transmission of BBVs